Introducing the various forms of Kendo Dropdowns

 An external template can also be stored remotely on a different file share or server, but we won't cover this here.

-We will show you examples of both templates in the code below, but in a nutshell, you will want to use an inline template for simple display purposes and use an external template for more complex interfaces.
+We will show you examples of both templates in the code below, but in general, you should use an inline template for simple display purposes and an external template for more complex interfaces.

 See https://docs.telerik.com/kendo-ui/framework/templates/overview for more information.